BalaKrishnanCodeSpace/Industrial-Copper-Modeling/README.md

 ### Classification Model Details

-Our classification model focuses on lead classification, categorizing leads as either 'Won' or 'Lost' based on their likelihood of conversion.
+Our classification model focuses on lead classification, categorizing status as either 'Won' or 'Lost' based on their likelihood of conversion.
 Key features of this model include:

-- **Utilization of Status Variable**: Leveraging the 'STATUS' variable to classify leads as 'Won' or 'Lost'.
+- **Utilization of Status Variable**: Leveraging the 'STATUS' variable to classify status as 'Won' or 'Lost'.
 - **Decision Tree Classifier**: Employing decision tree algorithms for efficient lead classification.</br></br></br>

 ---